I still remember this funny commercial by Axe:

 Personally I like and use HCG for my rainy day funds for 3 reasons:

-1. They have business account, and not many online banks have it.
+1. They offer business account, and not many online banks can offer it.

 2. They pay relatively high interest rates on their GICs and Savings account.